liam-i/FlyHUD/README.md

 use_frameworks!

 target 'MyApp' do
-  # Use the HUD, HUDIndicator, and HUDProgress components.
+  # Use the HUD, HUDIndicator and HUDProgress components.
   pod 'LPHUD', '~> 1.5.4'

   # Or, just use the HUD component.